On the Relationship between Truth and Political Bias in Language Models: Conclusion

 \section{Conclusion}

 We investigated political biases in reward models, both vanilla open-source reward models and ``truthful'' reward models, and found a persistent left-leaning political bias across nearly all these models.
 This result is particularly surprising given the use of datasets designed to capture objective truth.
 Moreover, the size of the bias increases with model scale, in contrast to the usual pattern of improving capabilities.
 For the ``truthful'' models, we considered and attempted to rule out two explanations: explicit political content in truthfulness datasets and spurious relationships between truthfulness and stylistic features.
-Identifying the source of this bias is a promising direction for future research, and we hope these initial findings will encourage further investigation into the relationship between truthfulness and political bias in language models.
+Identifying the source of this bias is a promising direction for future research, as well as understanding whether optimizing for truth leads to more or less political bias than other objectives.

+More generally, this work connects to the increasing politicization of scientific facts, such as climate change \citep{hulme2009we}, and the problem of ``truth decay" \cite{kavanagh2018truth} in the political sphere, which sit at the intersection of truth and politics.
+Finally, our results suggest a potential tension in achieving both truthful and unbiased models which has important implications for LLM alignment.
+We hope these initial findings will encourage further investigation into the relationship between truthfulness and political bias in language models.